Apache

 What is Apache?

-Apache is the most widely used http web server software and currently runs on approximately 67% of all websites in the world.
+Apache is the world's most widely used open-source web server software, powering a huge share of all active websites across the internet.

-The server software is developed and maintained by the Apache Software Foundation, and is free and open source.
+The Apache HTTP Server is developed and maintained by the Apache Software Foundation, and is completely free and open source.

 Apache is fast, reliable, and secure.
-It can be highly customized to meet the needs of many different environments by using extensions and modules.
+It can be extensively customized to suit many different environments through its wide range of extensions and modules.

 Related Terms